 I smiled my strange new smile, “That would be really helpful Neville, thank you.
 What about you?
 Do you want any company visiting your parents?
 It’s the least I can do to return the favor.
 I might be going up there with dad anyway.”

 He looked down at the floor shyly, “You know Luna, I think for once I would like some company up there.
-You know, that isn't Gram.
+You know, that isn't Gran.
 She always seems to kind of take over when it comes to visiting, and acts like the people they were aren't inside them anymore.
 I think they are.”

 The receptionist checked her list quickly and said, “Ah, Ms. Lovegood, yes, your father is, of course, upstairs; and Mr. Longbottom, you know where to go.
 Here's your visitor badges,” she handed them to us with a small smile.
 I tried to return it like I normally do, but still couldn't quite manage it.
 I sighed, slightly frustrated.